-Press and release the rear side of the button in the mini console to open the sunroof.

-You can press the forward side of the button to close the sunroof.
-Once the sunroof is closed, press the forward side of the button to open the sunroof to the vent position.
+Press and release the rear side of the switch in the mini console to open the sunroof.
+You can press the forward side of the switch to close the sunroof.
+Once the sunroof is closed, press the forward side of the switch to open the sunroof to the vent position.